AhmadJamal01/Galaxy-Surfers/README.md

 ```

 ## Lore 📖
-You wake up in a spaceship lost in a universe and your goal is escape the dense asteroid belt (survive with the highest score possible) to continue the mission of finding Earth v2.0.
+You wake up in a spaceship lost in the universe and your goal is escape the dense asteroid belt (survive with the highest score possible) to continue the mission of finding Earth v2.0.

 ## Controls 🎮
 ❇️ Press A or D to make the ship navigate to the left or right respectively.